Collection of rockets from beginner to high-powered models

 What's Included

-- High-powered rocket kit
+• High-powered rocket kit

-- All engines and construction supplies
+• All construction supplies and tools

-- Safety glasses
+• Safety glasses

-- Classroom instruction materials
+• Classroom instruction materials

-- NAR certification preparation materials
+• NAR certification preparation materials

 Prerequisites